reactjs/react.dev/src/content/learn/managing-state.md

 </Sandpack>

 React lets you override the default behavior, and *force* a Component to reset its state by passing it a different `key`, like `<Chat key={email} />`.
 This tells React that if the recipient is different, it should be considered a *different* `Chat` Component that needs to be re-created from scratch with the new data (and UI like inputs).
-Now switching between the recipients resets the input field--even though you render the same component.
+Now switching between the recipients resets the input field--even though you render the same Component.

 <Sandpack>